 The Meem and the noon mushaddad are the most widespread rules of tajweed in the Holy Quran, therefore learning them is very important for correct recitation.
 Through this article, we will help you get to know them and we will explain to you their rules in a simplified way… Let’s go!

-Mushaddad Meaning in English
+Mushaddad Letter Meaning

-The Noon and Meem Mushaddad are the most widespread rules of Tajweed.
+So, The Noon and Meem Mushaddad are the most widespread rules of Tajweed.
 Noon Mushaddad and Meem Mushaddad, marked by a shaddah, indicate doubled pronunciation of the letters “ن” and “م” respectively, crucial for proper Tajweed and meaning in Quranic recitation.
 For example, “إنّ” emphasizes the “n” sound, and “أمّ” emphasizes the “m” sound.

 1. Noon Mushaddad (نُون مُشَدَّدَة)